List of Edited Works

 Native Infusion: Rethink Your Drink (First Nations Development Institute, 2019)

 Clare Follmann is an author, artist, tea-leaf reader, and gardener located in Olympia, Washington.
 Her work engages with themes of landscape and sense of place and home, semiotics and language + rhetoric, history and philosophy of science, and story-telling.
+She’s has published articles and prose in Oak Journal, Innersleeve, and Elderly Mag and was the artist-in-residence at Sou’Wester in the spring of 2020.

 From over 10 years of experience, she has helped clients feel confident sharing, publishing, or utilizing their work.
 She is a highly meticulous editor and focus on consistency, clarity, brevity, and accessibility in content and work.